nus-cs2103-AY2223S1/ip/docs/README.md

 `list`

 **Expected outcome:**
-A list of the user's tasks will be shown.
+A list of all the user's tasks will be shown.

 ```
 ______________________________________________________